Stu-Ray/HEX/README.md

 ### LLVM

 This implementation requires the appropriate LLVM version.
-Use the script `Scripts/install_llvm15.sh` to download and install llvm 15.0.7 for PostgreSQL 13.9:
+Use the script `Scripts/install_llvm15.sh` to download and install LLVM 15.0.7 for PostgreSQL 13.9:

 ```shell
 ./install_llvm15.sh